Brewster-Douglass Housing Projects: Brewster-Douglass Homes

 Between 1910 and 1940 Detroit, Michigan's African American population increased dramatically.
 In 1935, First Lady Eleanor Roosevelt broke ground for the Brewster Homes, the nation’s first federally funded public housing development for African Americans.
 The homes opened in 1938 with 701 units.
 When completed in 1941 there were 941 units bounded by Beaubien, Hastings, Mack and Wilkins Streets.
 Residents were required to be employed and there were limits on what they could earn.
 Former residents described Brewster as 'community filled with families that displayed love, respect and concern for everyone in a beautiful, clean and secure neighborhood.'
 The original Brewster Homes were demolished in 1991 and replaced by 250 townhouses.

-Future
+Demolition

-On March 9, 2012, Mayor of Detroit Dave Bing announced that the Detroit Housing Commission planned to request funding from the Department of Housing and Urban Development to demolish all remaining housing on the Frederick Douglass Homes site, but redevelop the abandoned Brewster-Wheeler Recreation Center.
+In March 2012, Mayor of Detroit Dave Bing announced that the Detroit Housing Commission planned to request funding from the Department of Housing and Urban Development to demolish all remaining housing on the Frederick Douglass Homes site, but redevelop the abandoned Brewster-Wheeler Recreation Center.
 The vacant land would then be developed as affordable housing and commercial space.
-The demolition was announced on November 15, 2012.
+The demolition was announced in November 2012 and began in September 2013.
+Demolition was substantially complete by the end of August 2014.

+In 2016, a committee of several city agencies proposed selling the site to Dan Gilbert's firm Bedrock Detroit for redevelopment.
+The development would be a mixed-income neighborhood with both townhouses and apartment buildings.
+Gilbert negotiated to buy the Brewster-Douglass site for $23 million.
+His plans called for more than 900 apartments to be built on the site at a cost of over $300 million.
+The Detroit City Council approved the plans in July 2018, and the United States Department of Housing and Urban Development approved Gilbert's purchase in 2019.

+Brewster Wheeler Apartments

+On November 14, 2025, a ceremonial groundbreaking for 211 affordable housing units was held on the vacant site of the Brewster-Douglass Housing Projects.
+Overall development is set to complete in 2027.

 Constituent buildings

-The six concrete-framed towers were designed in the Modern movement architectural style and faced in brick.
-They are virtually identical in look and each rise to the height of 15 floors.
+The six concrete-framed towers were designed in the Modern movement architectural style and were faced in brick.
+They were virtually identical in look.
+Each rose to the height of 15 floors.